Bit-Wasp/bitcoin-php/README.md

 This repository contains an implementation of Bitcoin using mostly pure PHP.

+*Warning*: This library does not support 32-bit installs of PHP.
+Please also note that composer is the only supported installation method.

 ## Installation

 You can install this library via Composer: `composer require bitwasp/bitcoin`